 like the earth, parched, lifeless and without water.
 R/.

-Thus have I gazed toward you in
+Thus have I gazed toward you in the sanctuary

 to see your power and your glory,